Big 4 Accounting Firms

 Do you have to work at the big 4 to have a successful career in accounting?

-Now that we know who the big 4 accounting firms are lets discuss whether you have to work there to be successful.
+Now that we know who the top audit firms are lets discuss whether you have to work there to be successful.
 Most people want to know about the big 4 accounting firms because they hear about them when they investigate a career in accounting.
 They are all over the internet and colleges trying to recruit employees.
-You do not have to work at the big 4 to be successful in accounting, but your career will be a lot easier if you do.
+You do not have to work at the 4 largest accounting firms to be successful in accounting, but your career will be a lot easier if you do.
 Many employers have great respect for anyone that has a big four audit firm on their resume.
 This is because people know what it takes to be a big 4 accountant.

 In conclusion, you do not have to work in public accounting to be successful as an accountant, but it will make your career success much easier.